MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

-Occurs if patching or scaling is already on going.
+Occurs if patching or scaling is in progress.
 A new operation can't be triggered.

 **Resolution**